Atlinx/vscode-comark-bug/README.md

 ## Reproduction Steps

-1. Open the project in VSCode on Windows and install dependencies.
+1. Open the project in VSCode on Windows with the [`vscode-comark`](https://marketplace.visualstudio.com/items?itemName=Nuxt.mdc) extension, and install dependencies.

     ```bash
     npm install